BAJAJ FINSERV DIRECT LIMITED

 • Signature(s) of all account holders

-You can download it from your DP’s website or request a physical copy from a branch.
+The form is easily accessible.
+You can either download it directly from your DP’s website or collect a physical copy from the nearest branch, depending on what is more convenient for you.

 How to Transfer Shares Before Closing the Account